gvwilson/thirdbit/src/fiction/bear/index.md

 a slight *gloop*.
 Once again ripples spread across the mirror.
 Muddh stepped into them and disappeared.

-Sergeant Dambu waited a few seconds, then stood up, crossed over to the desk, picked up her sword, and drew it.
+Sergeant Inambu waited a few seconds, then stood up, crossed over to the desk, picked up her sword, and drew it.
 "You can come out now, Noxy," she said quietly.

 Noxy held her breath, but didn't move.
-Sergeant Dambu waited a second, then flipped the sheet up with her sword.
+Sergeant Inambu waited a second, then flipped the sheet up with her sword.
 "I saw you in the mirror," she said tiredly.
 "Now come out.
 And please, don't try to yell."
 The sergeant hefted the sword.
 "It's been a while since I had to use one